Is The Discovery School a preschool?

 Do you serve snacks or lunch?

 We provide a simple nutritious snack of at least two food groups each morning.
-We do not provide lunch for the morning session.
+We do not provide lunch.
 Children must bring their own lunch.

 How are students selected?

-Once we receive completed applications, our staff determine which families are the best match for the program.
+Once we receive completed applications, our staff determines which families are the best match for the program.
 Factors include scheduling, age of child, philosophical harmony, and gender balance of program.
-Applications for 3-days per week or more will be considered first.

 Can children drop in to The Discovery School?

-No. The Discovery School requires preregistration for specific days.
+No. The Discovery School requires enrollment for the school year.
 We are required to maintain a specific staff to child ratio at all times.

 What is a laboratory school?

-As a laboratory school, or lab school, The Discovery School allows top university researchers to conduct studies on child development in a preschool setting.
-The lessons and research that will come out of our preschool will shape the national dialogue on how educators design experiences to set kids up for lifelong success.
-In addition, The Discovery School teachers receive access to cutting edge research from the leading thinkers in cognitive development and early childhood education, which they can immediately implement in the classroom.
+As a laboratory school, or lab school, TDS is open to top university researchers who are conducting studies on child development in a preschool setting.
+The lessons and research that come out of our preschool will shape the national dialogue on how educators design experiences to set kids up for lifelong success.
+Our status as a lab school also benefits TDS teachers.
+They receive access to cutting edge research from the leading thinkers in cognitive development and early childhood education, giving them opportunity to implement this innovative research immediately in the classroom.

 Where is The Discovery School located?

 The Discovery School is located at the Bay Area Discovery Museum (BADM) in Sausalito.
-BADM and The Discovery School are located in Fort Baker, part of Golden Gate National Parks.
+BADM and The Discovery School are located in Fort Baker, part of Golden Gate National Park.

 Students spend plenty of time outdoors exploring the beaches and habitats of Fort Baker, fostering a deep connection to the natural world.
-Additionally, we have one to two 100% full outdoor days per month, where students have an entire day of school held outdoors.
+Additionally, we have one-two 100% outdoor days per month, where students have an entire day of school held outdoors.

-How do students interact with BADM and its Center for Childhood Creativity?
+How do students interact with BADM's research division?

-The Discovery School students receive exclusive access to BADM’s exhibits and resources, including when the museum is closed to the public on Mondays.
-The Center for Childhood Creativity, BADM’s in-house research hub, hosts intimate roundtable events for parents and teachers to come together to learn about the latest research in early childhood education.
+The Discovery School students receive full access to BADM’s exhibits and resources, including exclusive when the museum is closed to the public on Mondays.

 What elementary schools have students of The Discovery School been accepted to?